Warhammer 40,000: Squad Command: Features

 Squad Command uses a turn-based gameplay system to mimic the play of the tabletop wargame.
 It features destructible 3D environments and over 20 weapons.

 Squad Command uses Hit Points (HP) and Action Points (AP).
 Hit Points are used to calculate damage to a unit.
 When a unit's HP is reduced to zero they are removed from the battle as a casualty.
 Action Points represent the time a unit has to act in a round, and are expended when the unit moves or uses a weapon.
 Movement uses up varying amounts of AP depending on the distance moved, whereas weapons have a minimum amount allowable.
 The player can use more APs to aim a shot to increase accuracy.
 This is depicted by a band of fluctuating color, which tightens and darkens as more APs are spent.
 Terrain is destructible, allowing for sufficiently powerful weapons to destroy an object and simultaneously damage enemies taking cover behind it.

 If a unit ends its turn with enough AP to fire their weapon they enter "Overwatch" mode during the enemy's turn.
 In Overwatch the first enemy unit that enters the Overwatch unit's line-of-sight is fired upon.

 Some heavy weapons lower the amount of AP a unit may use in a turn, to simulate their weight and complexity.

 Reception

-Both the PSP and Nintendo DS versions received mixed reviews, with the PSP version scoring 67% on Metacritic, and the DS version scoring 57%.
-Eurogamer gave it 7/10 and commented that "It could and should achieve so much more - but frankly it achieves enough by making a specialist subject matter and a specialist genre as fun and accessible as it does".
-Jolt complained about the game's "interface issues", and IT Reviews also criticised the "inflexible camera operation that severely limits your strategic planning".
+The game received "mixed or average reviews" on both platforms according to the review aggregation website Metacritic.
+Eurogamer said of the PSP version: "It could and should achieve so much more - but frankly it achieves enough by making a specialist subject matter and a specialist genre as fun and accessible as it does."